Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 ![Generating index](images/rails-index-generate.png)

-What happened here is that rails created a new controller called *landing_controler.rb*, view *landing/index.html.erb* and some additional and usefull files like controller test, helper, javascript/coffeescript and css stylesheet.
+What happened here is that rails created a new controller called *landing_controller.rb*, view *landing/index.html.erb* and some additional and useful files like controller test, helper, javascript/coffeescript and css stylesheet.
 We'll cover exact locations and purpose of these files later but now let's take a look at our route, controller and view.

 ### Adding the default route

-Routes are paths to the resourses of your web application.
-The Rails application needs to know which resourecs you have so that it can recognize requests and route them to the correct controllers and actions.
+Routes are paths to the resources of your web application.
+The Rails application needs to know which resources you have so that it can recognize requests and route them to the correct controllers and actions.
 This is done in file `config/routes.rb`